Harrogate Bus Company

-The Harrogate Bus Company operates both local and regional bus services in North Yorkshire and West Yorkshire, England.
+Harrogate Bus Company operates both local and regional bus services in North Yorkshire and West Yorkshire, England.
 It is a subsidiary of Transdev Blazefield.

 History

 In November 1906, The Harrogate Road Car Company was formed.
 Initially operating steam-powered buses, the company adopted conventionally-fuelled petrol buses in 1911.

 In 1924, the company was absorbed into Tilling & British Automobile Traction and renamed the Harrogate & District Road Car Company.
 Following the company's expansion, it was further renamed West Yorkshire Road Car Company in 1927, to reflect the wider service area provided.

 In 1948, along with other companies that were then part of the Tilling Group, West Yorkshire Road Car Company was nationalised.

 In 1968, West Yorkshire Road Car Company became a subsidiary of the National Bus Company.

 In 1987, West Yorkshire Road Car Company was sold in a management buyout to the AJS Group, owned by former East Yorkshire Motor Services managing director, Alan Stephenson.
-The business was split into smaller companies in December 1988, one of which became Harrogate & District Transport.
+The business was split into smaller companies in December 1988, one of which became Harrogate & District Travel.

 Following the deregulation of bus services in 1986, Harrogate Independent Travel was set up by a number of West Yorkshire Road Car Company drivers, in a bid to challenge their former employer.
 The company was subsequently purchased by AJS Group in April 1989.

 In August 1991, Harrogate & District Travel was included in the purchase of AJS Group by Blazefield Group, following the sale of seven of the company's eight remaining bus firms at the time – a deal valued at £2.2 million.

 In October 1996, the company further expanded, following the transfer of Cowie Group's operations in the cathedral city of Ripon.

 In April 2005, the company was awarded the contract to operate service 767, which ran between Harrogate and Leeds Bradford Airport.
 The contract was subsequently awarded to Dales & District in April 2010.
 The route is now served by the Flyer A2 service, operated by Transdev York & Country.
 It was introduced in September 2020, as part of a joint partnership between Leeds Bradford Airport, Transdev Blazefield and West Yorkshire Combined Authority.

 In January 2006, French-based operator Transdev acquired the Blazefield Group, along with 305 vehicles.

 In 2010, the company was rebranded under the name Transdev in Harrogate.
 As part of this, a new butterscotch and burgundy livery was introduced across the fleet, with the exception of the double-decker Wright Eclipse Gemini bodied Volvo B7TL vehicles dedicatedly branded for the company's Leeds to Harrogate and Ripon route 36, which received a revision to its original black, red and grey livery in 2009.